top of page

 focus broadened to GHG emission sources throughout the county, such as housing, private industry operations, transportation infrastructure, etc.

-will include community outreach & engagement with implementation partners
+included much broader community outreach & engagement with implementation partners including other municipalities, businesses, community organizations, and residents!

 Without taking action, by 2099, Monroe County can expect to experience...